 Computational Tools can be enormously powerful tools to study, and inform approaches to inhibit, PPIs.
-Understanding the key determinants of PPI thermodynamic stability is necessary to identify and engineer PPIs, advance understanding of biological mechanisms and mutant phenotypes, and provide a firmer foundation for inhibitor design.
+Understanding the key determinants of PPI thermodynamic and kinetic stability is necessary to identify and engineer PPIs, advance understanding of biological mechanisms and mutant phenotypes, and provide a firmer foundation for inhibitor design.
 Moving beyond this, computational methods can be used to inform small-molecule inhibitor discovery.
-As part of a multi-investigator, multi-institute project – PoPPI – we are interested in in silico methods that can be used to characterize PPIs, so as to identify targets that are suitable for small-molecule inhibitor develop, alongside methods that can be used to identify generic small-molecule scaffolds that can be readily functionalized to inhibit a range of PPIs.
+As part of a multi-investigator, multi-institute project – PoPPI – we are interested in in silico methods that can be used to characterize PPIs, so as to identify targets that are suitable for small-molecule inhibitor development, alongside methods that can be used to identify generic small-molecule scaffolds that can be readily functionalized to inhibit a range of PPIs.
 Recent studies let to development of rapid experimentally validated methods for predicting hot-residues at PPI interfaces, and an associated web-app.

 Constraining peptides in a bioactive conformation can improve target affinity, stability and cell-uptake.
 We are interested in developing synthetic methods for constraining peptides.
 Recent studies have focused on the development of a new reagent (now commercialized) for constraining peptides, the introduction of reversible stapling methodology for PPI inhibition (exploiting reaction of bis-thiol containing peptides with dibromomaleimide reagents) and, through PoPPI, the use of coiled-coil assembly as a form of non-covalent stapling.
 In tandem, we are using physical organic chemistry to rationalise the relationships between peptide structure and protein binding that arise as a consequence of introducing the constraint.
 Recent studies explained unexpected enthalpy-entropy compensation for induced-fit binding of BH3–peptides to anti-apoptotic BCL-2 family proteins.
 Ongoing research is geared towards the application of these approaches to the discovery of cell-permeable inhibitors of therapeutically important PPIs.